orenbareket/Legal-Topic-Classifier/README.md

 Inputting Legal Text:

-In the provided text area, enter the legal text you want to analyze.
-It could be a legal contract, court document, or any other legal content.
+In the designated text area, input any day-to-day real-life scenario that involves legal issues which you wish to analyze.
 Getting the Predicted Legal Topic:

 After entering the legal text, click on the "Submit" button to analyze the input.